Uniform accuracy of implicit-explicit Runge-Kutta methods for linear hyperbolic relaxation systems: Third order uniform accuracy

 \section{Third order uniform accuracy}

-Our main result in this section is stated as follows. \begin{thm}[Third order uniform accuracy of IMEX-RK schemes] Under the same assumption as in Theorem \ref{theorem:imex-rk-2order-u-a}, further assume \begin{itemize} \item The IMEX-RK scheme satisfies the standard third order condition \eqref{equ:cond-3rd-rk}. \item The stage order conditions
+Our main result in this section is stated as follows. \begin{thm}[Third order uniform accuracy of IMEX-RK schemes] Under the same assumption as in Theorem \ref{theorem:imex-rk-2order-u-a}, further assume \begin{itemize} \item The IMEX-RK scheme satisfies the standard third-order condition \eqref{equ:cond-3rd-rk}. \item The stage order conditions

 \item The $\textit{vanishing coefficient condition}$

 \item The initial data is consistent up to order 8. \end{itemize}

 Then for any $T > 0$ and integer $n$ with $n \Delta t\leq T$, we have